Frequently asked questions

 Speech recognition is a powerful tool to make technology more accessible in our daily lives, especially for people with disabilities.
 However, it is not fully accessible for many people with speech disabilities.

-Who will benefit from the Speech Accessibility Project?
+Who benefits from the Speech Accessibility Project?

 Why are so many companies supporting the Speech Accessibility Project?

-The companies supporting the Speech Accessibility Project — Amazon, Apple, Google, Meta, and Microsoft — each have longstanding accessibility commitments that include delivering products, services, and experiences for people from a wide range of communities and backgrounds.
+The companies supporting the Speech Accessibility Project — Amazon, Apple, Google, Meta and Microsoft — each have longstanding accessibility commitments that include delivering products, services and experiences for people from a wide range of communities and backgrounds.

 This one-of-a-kind collaboration is rooted in the belief that inclusive speech recognition should be a universal experience.
 Working together on the Speech Accessibility Project is a way to provide the best and most expedient path to inclusive speech recognition solutions.